Mar 8, 2024

 • If the answer had been based well on the context, the score would be much closer to 1.
 It is well below 0.5 and hence not grounded well.

 • Why is it not 0?
 The answer is not completely made up!
-For example the statement that Air Canada offers reduced bereavement fares, is indeed true and part of the context.
+For example, the statement that Air Canada offers reduced bereavement fares is indeed true and part of the context.

 Foresight allows users to drill into these details and understand which parts were grounded and which weren’t.
-You can see that the submission within 90 days has a low groundedness score of 0.09, because it is made up.
-Similarly the completion of the ticket refund application is incorrect, as a phone call has to be made instead and this form is not mentioned in the context.
+You can see that the submission within 90 days has a low groundedness score of 0.09 because it is made up.
+Similarly, the completion of the ticket refund application is incorrect, as a phone call has to be made instead, and this form is not mentioned in the context.

 How could this score have been used to prevent the incorrect answer?

-Developers can utilize 'foresight' to identify and rectify inaccuracies in LLM-based applications during development and monitoring phases.
-They can either identify questions like this example beforehand and use them as ground truth or use log data to detect “bad” answers afterwards.
+Developers can utilize ‘foresight’ to identify and rectify inaccuracies in LLM-based applications during development and monitoring phases.
+They can either identify questions like this example beforehand and use them as ground truth or use log data to detect “bad” answers afterward.

 These insights can then be used to iteratively improve the parameters of the LLM application (LLM model, embedding model, system prompts, RAG configuration) and hill climb towards a much better app.